Oklahoma City Negligent Hiring Lawyers

 Examples of Negligent Hiring

 There are nearly 3.2 million truck drivers or truck-related workers in the nation.
-Although these drivers are supposed to comply with state and federal regulations, companies often hire unqualified drivers in order to increase their own profit.
+Although these drivers are supposed to comply with state and federal regulations, companies often hire unqualified drivers to increase their own profit.
 The trucking company could be accused of negligence if they hire an employee with the following problems:

 If a truck driver is unqualified or has a bad driving history, he or she could be dangerous on the road.
-Thus, it is important that trucking companies thoroughly check a driver’s credentials before allowing him or her to drive an 18-wheeler or semi truck.
+Thus, it is important that trucking companies thoroughly check a driver’s credentials before allowing him or her to drive an 18-wheeler or semi-truck.

 As the victim of a truck accident, you may be experiencing both physical and mental trauma.
 You may be suffering from broken bones, head and neck trauma, spinal cord injuries, and severe bruising, among other things.
 Getting well means ongoing visits with doctors, specialists, and possibly other professionals.
 This means mounting medical bills and time away from work.
 The financial burden of healing can add extra stress at a time when you should be focused on getting better.
-At Abel Law Firm we are here to help alleviate some of that stress.
+At Abel Law Firm, we are here to help alleviate some of that stress.

 Who Can Be Held Liable?